oroinc/documentation/user_doc/back_office/system/integrations/zendesk_integration.rst

 follows:

 .. csv-table::
-  :header: "Zendesk Field", "OroCRM case field", "Comments"
+  :header: "Zendesk Field", "Oro application case field", "Comments"
   :widths: 20, 20, 40

-  "Subject","Subject", "Can be used to find the ticket/case in the grid" "Description","Description","Is also added as the first public comment for both the OroCRM case and the Zendesk ticket" "Assignee","Assigned to","The email address of the assignee is checked against primary emails of OroCRM :term:`User`
+  "Subject","Subject", "Can be used to find the ticket/case in the grid" "Description","Description","Is also added as the first public comment for both the Oro case and the Zendesk ticket" "Assignee","Assigned to","The email address of the assignee is checked against primary emails of the Oro application :term:`User`
   records:

       - If there is a matching email, the user is mapped to the **Assignee** field value.